From Brain to Sensation: Neurobiology of Perception

 Using a combination of individual and small group experiments, students will learn about the brain and how we detect and understand various stimuli using our sensory systems.
 We will cover the neurobiology of the gustatory (taste), olfactory (smell), auditory (sound), visual (sight) and somatosensory (touch) systems.
 Our brains don't stop there though so will also learn about the neurobiology of the motor system, the part of our nervous system that controls our movements.

-This class is based on the popular "Introduction to Neuroscience" course that is part of the core curriculum for undergraduate Neuroscience concentrators at Brown.
+This class is based on the popular "Introduction to Neuroscience" course that is one of the first courses undergraduate students at Brown majoring in Neuroscience take.

 At course end, students will understand the basic neuroanatomy of the major sensory and motor systems.
 Students will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand with each sensory system.